Chocolate Coconut Macaroons

 Make Keto Macaroons

-Going low carb these days?
+Going low-carb these days?
 I get you!
-It’s great to know you can still have some sweets in your diet while enjoying the benefits of reducing carbs.
+It’s great to know that you can still enjoy some sweets in your diet while reaping the benefits of reducing carbs.

-These chocolate coconut macaroons are already pretty low-carb as it is.
+These chocolate coconut macaroons are already relatively low-carb as they are.
 Here are the nutritional estimates for each cookie:

 Calories: 197 Fat: 16g Protein: 3g Fiber: 3g Net Carbs: 9g